Catherine Keener: Personal life

-Keener married actor Dermot Mulroney in 1990.
+Keener met her future husband, actor Dermot Mulroney, in 1987 while working on Survival Quest, after Mulroney became stuck while attempting to scale a cliff.
+They married in 1990.
 They have a son, Clyde, born in 1999, who is a singer.
 Mulroney filed for divorce in June 2007, citing irreconcilable differences and the divorce became final on December 19, 2007.